mmatthews06/connect_four/README.rst

 The actual CLI "UX" could use some polish.
 The implementation is slightly more than a first pass, but seems pretty good right now.

+This will include development instructions later, or upon request.
+Basically, install Poetry and Nox, and the development process should be pretty easy.

 Installation
 ------------